akihiko47/C-experience/README.md

 Function description - `int binsearch(int array[], int n, int x);` where `array` - array where you need to find element, `n` - number of elements in array, `x` - element that you need to find.

 Function returns index of element `x` in array.
 If `x` not in array function will return `-1`.
-The x array must be sorted!
+The array must be sorted!

 ### Naive string search
 ![naive string search](https://github.com/akihiko47/C-experience/blob/main/images/naive-string-search.jpg?raw=true)